Marina Bay#2 in Best Things To Do in Singapore

-With the 2010 opening of the Marina Bay Sands resort, the district of Marina Bay has quickly become Singapore's tourism epicenter.
-The area's growth has been fueled by its ideal location at the southern tip of the city.
-Neighboring both the financial and the historic districts, Marina Bay is a fun-filled buffer of modern entertainment and attractions like the waterfront promenade, the ArtScience Museum and The Float@Marina Bay (the world's largest floating stadium).
-You'll also find the Singapore Flyer and Merion Park, two of the city's best lookout spots, overlooking the bay.
+The district of Marina Bay is considered to be Singapore's tourism epicenter.
+Marina Bay houses some of the city's main points of interest as well as numerous opportunities for entertainment like the ArtScience Museum and The Float at Marina Bay (the world's largest floating stadium).
+You'll also find the Singapore Flyer, Gardens By the Bay and Merion Park, some of the city's best lookout spots overlooking the bay.
 And although many features will draw your eye, the centerpiece of Marina Bay is the Marina Bay Sands resort.
-You name it, this complex probably has it: a world-class casino, multiple nightclubs, performance halls, shops, an art walk, and spectacular overnight accommodations.
+You name it, this complex probably has it: a world-class casino, multiple nightclubs, performance halls, shops and spectacular overnight accommodations.
 Plus, don't miss the Sands SkyPark, an elevated open-air concourse that crowns the resort.

 Depending on where you'd like to go, you can get off at several different MRT stations.
 The most convenient for the resort is the Marina Bay stop.
 For more information, check out Marina Bay's website.

 If you're looking for a taste of nature without the trek, Gardens by the Bay is your urban jungle.
 The attraction is conveniently based in Marina Bay and features a wide of variety of enticing things to do and see that seamlessly mix Mother Nature with the metropolis.
 The Supertree Grove, the most recognized landmark of the park, features 18 "supertrees" that support the OCBC Skyway, a 419-foot-long aerial walkway that affords views of both the surrounding gardens, as well as Marina Bay.